Theater

 Read more

--George Koutlis’ research on the translation of “Oxygen” from Russian and its subsequent transcription into Greek was realized in collaboration with Vassilis Magouliotis and with the support of the Onassis Foundation in the framework of the Onassis AiR Dramaturgy Fellowship.
+-George Koutlis’ research for the translation of “Oxygen” from Russian and its subsequent rewrite in Greek, in collaboration with Vasilis Magouliotis, was supported by the Onassis Foundation in the framework of the Onassis AiR Dramaturgy Fellowship.

 Credits